Brazilian Portuguese: Dialects

 Percentage of worldwide Portuguese speakers per country.

 Brazil, due to its continental size and the immigration to Brazil that colonized and populated the country for centuries, has different dialects throughout the national territory.
 The dialects usually differ in vocabulary, pronunciation and non-standard grammar usage specially in verb conjugation and pronoun usage system.
 Those differences aside, all dialects remain mutually intelligible.

+Map of Portuguese dialects in Brazil.